turbot/steampipe-docs/docs/integrations/cloud9.md

 steampipe mod install
 ```

-After installing the mod and its dependencies, initiate the dashboard server by executing this command.
-As AWS Cloud9 only allows `port 8080` to be opened for a local host, the `--dashboard-port` flag is utilized to specify the port number.
+After installing the mod and its dependencies, start the dashboard server with this command.

 ```
 steampipe dashboard  --dashboard-port 8080
 ```

+AWS Cloud9 only allows `port 8080` to be opened for a local host, so use the `--dashboard-port` flag to specify that port.

-Click on `Preview`, select `Preview Running Application` to view the dashboard and click on `Reliability Pillar`.
+Now click on `Preview`, select `Preview Running Application` to view the dashboard, then click `Reliability Pillar`.

 <div style={{"marginBottom":"2em","borderWidth":"thin", "borderStyle":"solid", "borderColor":"lightgray", "padding":"20px", "width":"100%"}}>
 <img alt="well-architected-dashboard-preview" src="/images/docs/ci-cd-pipelines/cloud9-well-architected-dashboard-preview.png" />
 </div>

-Likewise, you can also run the benchmark within the AWS Cloud9 terminal with `steampipe check benchmark.reliability`.
+Alternatively, you can run the benchmark in the AWS Cloud9 terminal: `steampipe check benchmark.reliability`.

 That's it!
-Now you can query and create dashboards using Steampipe's [plugins](https://hub.steampipe.io/plugins) and [mods](https://hub.steampipe.io/mods) in your AWS Cloud9 Environment.
+Now you use Cloud9 to query and create dashboards using Steampipe's [plugins](https://hub.steampipe.io/plugins) and [mods](https://hub.steampipe.io/mods).